 Assembly: PresentationCore (in PresentationCore.dll)

-The default value of the CultureSource property is a null reference (Nothing in Visual Basic), which is interpreted as the "en-us" (United States English) culture.
+The default value of the CultureSource property is null, which is interpreted as the "en-us" (United States English) culture.

 You can set this property in code on a NumberSubstitution instance, as a common language runtime (CLR) property.
 In this usage, the property is not backed by a dependency property identifier, it is backed by a private field and does not act as a dependency property.